hashobject/blog.hashobject.com/resources/posts/20131227-hacker-school-vs-finnish-education-system.md

 -->
 ## Intro

 I'm a big fun of Finnish education system.
-I like to read about it and discuss with people passionate about education.
+I like to read about it and discuss it with people passionate about education.
 Also I just spent incredible 12 weeks as student in the fall batch of Hacker School.
 Hacker School is unqiue place, I'm even more excited about it now than before applying.
 It was that good.